Best Chicago boat tours

-Certified Chicago Architecture Foundation docents describe more than 50 buildings on this comprehensive, 90-minute tour of the city's riverfront.
+Certified Chicago Architecture Center guides point out more than 50 buildings on this comprehensive, 90-minute tour of the city's riverfront.
+Snap happy?
 There are versions of the tour that cater to photographers (where you can move freely around the boat) and one that departs at twilight.
 All tours leave from the Chicago First Lady Cruises dock on the south side of the Michigan Avenue Bridge and are a great entry point to learn about the city's history and architecture.
 Plus, your ticket includes admission to all of the exhibitions on display at the Chicago Architecture Center.

 Want to see Chicago from the water but don't have much time to spare?
-You can see the skyline in just 40 minutes on Shoreline's Classic Lake Tour, which departs from Navy Pier and boasts some of the best views you'll find on Lake Michigan.
+You can peep the skyline in just 40 minutes on Shoreline's Classic Lake Tour, which departs from Navy Pier and boasts some of the best views you'll find on Lake Michigan.
 Take the tour in the evening and you can watch the Navy Pier fireworks before you return to the dock.
 Plus, the tour is narrated, so you'll get some great snippets of info, too.

 Whenever there's a fireworks display at Navy Pier (Wednesdays and Saturdays during the summer), there's a Mercury 3D fireworks cruise that allows you to watch them from a unique vantage point.
 All guests get a pair of special glasses that add some extra pizazz to the aerial display.
 The two-hour tour departs from the southeast corner of the Michigan Avenue Bridge and takes passengers by Buckingham Fountain, Museum Campus and the Chicago River Lock.

-Departing from Navy Pier and the northeast corner of the Michigan Avenue Bridge, this 75-minute trip packs in plenty of architectural sights.
+Departing from Navy Pier's Polk Bros Park or the northeast corner of the Michigan Avenue Bridge, this 60-minute trip packs in plenty of architectural sights.
 Tour guides highlight more than 40 Chicago landmarks, including 875 North Michigan Avenue (the former John Hancock Center), the Wrigley Building and the Aon Center.

 Chicago Line presents one of the most in-depth architectural tours in town, touching on everything from city planner Daniel Burnham to Aqua Tower designer Jeanne Gang.
 Plus, you'll find complimentary Starbucks coffee, tea, soda and cookies on the boat.
-The 90-minute cruise is offered several times each day and departs from the the Lofts at River East on Odgen Slip.
+The 90-minute cruise is offered several times each day and departs from the the Lofts at River East (465 N McClurg Court) on Odgen Slip.
 On Saturdays, Chicago Line also offers a version of the Architectural Cruise that's capped off with a viewing of the Navy Pier fireworks.

 This family-friendly 1.5-hour cruise offers the best of both worlds, with a trip down the Chicago River to admire the architecture followed by a quick spin in Lake Michigan where you can take in the skyline.
 All tours depart from the southeast corner of the Michigan Avenue Bridge.

 First, you'll hop on a speedboat for a guided tour of the city's architectural wonders, including the Lyric Opera and Willis Tower, and an explination of how the Chicago River was reversed.
 After you've seen the sights, this 75-minute tour ends with a thrilling ride across Lake Michigan, where you'll zoom past Museum Campus and Grant Park.
 The tour departs from the Seadog dock at Navy Pier throughout the summer, and you're more than welcome to bring your own beverages aboard.

-Hop onto a Chicago water taxi and breeze down the river during this 45-minute crash course in the history of the city and its architecture.
+Hop onto a boat and breeze down the river during this 45-minute crash course in the history of the city and its architecture.
 This tour departs from the Wendella Dock, located at the northwest corner of the Michigan Avenue Bridge at the foot of the Wrigley Building.